 Note: The s_Emotional support represents the fitted value of emotional support, derived using instrumental variables along with other exogenous variables.
 PNC refers to the proximity to the nearest child. town_avg_emo_support_outside refers to the village-level average of emotional support, excluding the respondent's own children.
-Standard errors are reported in parentheses. ***, **, and * indicate significance at the 1 %, 5 %, and 10 % levels respectively.
+Unstandardized coefficients are reported with standard errors in parentheses. ***, **, and * indicate significance at the 1 %, 5 %, and 10 % levels respectively.

 Table 5.
 Robustness checks